Song-Li/cross_browser/README.md

 4.Store the database credentials using environment variables in lambda functions

-5.Change the ip_address variable defined in the cross_browser/client/config/config.js to your deployed aws address.
+5.Change the ip_address variable defined in cross_browser/client/fingerprint/js/toServer.js line 1 to your deployed address.

+6.Change the ip_address variable defined in cross_browser/client/fingerprint/js/details.js line 284 to your deployed address.